My Baby Won’t Wake Up but Is Still Breathing – What To Do

 | Reviewed By Sarah Schulze, MSN, APRN, CPNP

-Baby Won’t Wake Up But Is Still Breathing
+Baby Won’t Wake Up But Is Breathing

 You will spend hours a day watching your baby breathe.
 It’s terrifying to see them breathe but not be able to wake them up from a deep sleep.

-Newborns can be hard to wake up, especially when they are in deep sleep.
-They may not move often, and this can cause you to listen carefully to ensure they are still breathing.
+They may not move often, and this can cause you to listen or feel carefully to ensure they are still breathing.

 Newborns not waking easily during deep sleep can be perfectly normal.